SamuelTre07/toxic-comment-classification/README.md

 ## 3. Data

-The dataset used is from the **Kaggle Jigsaw Toxic Comment Classification Challenge**.
+The dataset used is from the **Kaggle Jigsaw Toxic Comment Classification Challenge**, and it consists of 150k+ Wikipedia comments.

 ### Instructions to download:
 1. Go to the [Kaggle Competition Page](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data).